elanetto/auction-semester-project/README.md

 ---------

 ## Contact    ✉️
-You can reach me at my email: hei@anettetherese.no
+You can reach me at my email: post@elanetto.no

 Or, simply find me at [LinkedIn](https://www.linkedin.com/in/anettetherese/)